Employment/Education Services – Holyoke

 Narrative

-Community Enterprises utilizes an ever expanding network of employment and training options, including individual and group placements in a variety of settings.
-All settings provide paid employment and/or training in integrated work environments.
-Referring agencies include VADMH, MCB, MRC, SHIP, and School Systems.
-Most referrals come through state agencies' closed referral systems which typically means services are free for the individuals referred.
+Community Enterprises uses an ever expanding network of employment and training options.
+We offer one-on-one and group placements in a variety of settings.
+All settings provide paid jobs and/or training in integrated work environments.
+Referring agencies include VADMH, MCB, MassAbility, SHIP, and School Systems.
+Most referrals come through state agencies' closed referral systems.
+This typically means services are free for the people referred.
 In addition, private pay options are available.

 Community Enterpises runs the ASSET program.
 ASSET stands for Achieving Success through Supported Education and Training.
-The ASSET program is a vocational skills program operated by Community Enterprises in partnership with Holyoke Community College.
-Referrals are made by School Districts or Adult Services such as DDS and MRC.
-Students must have a diagnosed disability, an interest in the content area, and must be able to navigate the campus with training.
-Students must also be safe to be in the college milieu and preferably have a 4th Grade reading level.
+The ASSET program is a work skills program operated by Community Enterprises in partnership with Holyoke Community College.
+Referrals are made by School Districts or Adult Services such as DDS and MassAbility.
+Students must have a diagnosed disability, an interest in the content area.
+They must be able to navigate the campus with training.
+Students must also be safe to be in the college setting and preferably have a 4th Grade reading level.
 The ASSET program runs two year-long classes, one on Business Office Technology and one on Culinary Arts.
 CE Holyoke works with many local school districts.
 In addition to coursework the students take part in both on-campus and off-campus internships.
-The goal of the program is to assist students with disabilities in transitioning into the world of work and/or higher education.
+The goal of the program is to help students with disabilities in transitioning into the world of work and/or higher education.
 Private pay options are available.

 Service Types